Join our in-person and online Summer Information Session – 21 & 22 June

 Victorian Literature

 This class will study the literature of the Victorian period (1837-1901) and will focus on fiction, poetry, drama and non-fictional prose.
 It aims to situate this writing both in its contemporary political, social and cultural contexts and in the light of recent critical and theoretical debates.
-Themes to be covered will include:
+Themes to be covered may include:

 Twentieth Century Literature